larsks/moc-project-tool/README.md

   definitions.
 - `PROJECT_DATA_DIR` -- the local path where `PROJECT_DATA_REPO` will
   be checked out.
-- `PROJECT_FORCE_CREATE` -- Process project files even if there are no changes in the repository.
+- `PROJECT_FORCE_TRIGGER` -- Process project files even if there are no changes in the repository.
 - `PROJECT_ACCEPT_HOSTKEY` -- Configure ssh to accept unknown
   hostkeys.